agalue/opennms-drift-kubernetes/README.md

 ## Deployment

-To facilicate the process, everything is done through `kustomize`.
+To facilitate the process, everything is done through `kustomize`.

 To update the default settings, find the `common-settings` under `configMapGenerator` inside [kustomization.yaml](manifests/kustomization.yaml).